mozilla/thimble.mozilla.org/CONTRIBUTING.md

 * Review the **Files Changed** tab in the Pull Request viewer to make sure only the changes you intended have made it in to the Pull Request
 * Ping someone in a comment and ask for a Review

+If you're submitting a Pull Request for a Bracket's related change, but the issue is filed in the Thimble repository you can reference it by replacing
+``Fixes #1332`` to ``Fixes mozilla/thimble.mozilla.org#1332``.
+By default Github will try to reference an issue under the ID ``#1332`` if it exists within the repository from which the Pull Request is being submitted.
+This works for all repositories, not just Brackets & Thimble.

 ### Check if your Pull Request is good to go

 At the bottom of the  **Conversation** tab of the Pull Request page, there is a box that describes three different aspects of your Pull Request